 In most cases you will be a British citizen if your mother or father was born or naturalised in the UK.

 If you were born before July 2006, your father’s British nationality will pass to you only if he was married to your mother at any time.

-If your circumstances are more complicated, you can get more information on the UK Border Agency website.
+If your circumstances are more complicated, you can get more information about British citizenship.

 Born outside the UK

-You might still qualify for British citizenship depending on your circumstances - there’s more information on the UK Border Agency website.
+You might still qualify for British citizenship depending on your circumstances - find out more about the different types of British nationality.

 If you’re a foreign national or Commonwealth citizen, you don’t automatically gain citizenship just because you live in the UK.

 Citizenship through marriage or civil partnership

 You automatically get British citizenship if you’re a non-British woman who married a British man before 1949.